gmccreight/mdpg/README.md

 context of where you are.
 You can return to it after an interruption and continue to make that failing test pass."

-## Actual Unit Tests

-I'm taking testing inspiration from Sandi Metz's book, POODR, and from the Destroy All Software screencast series.
-As part of that, I want my unit tests to be as isolated as possible.
-I'll check outbound command messages with mock expectations, and I'll stub out any outbound query messages.

 ## 4.0!

 I wanna maintain a 4.0 on Code Climate.
 Of course I realize this is a silly